hpi-sam/digital-fuesim-manv/frontend/README.md

 ## Architecture

-For most this is a typical angular-app.
+For most, the frontend follows the [project file structure dictated by angular](https://angular.io/guide/file-structure).

-We are calling Angular components, pipes, directives, services and modules "Angular elements".
+We call Angular components, pipes, directives, services and modules "Angular elements".

 In [src/app/state](./src/app/state) are all actions, reducers, selectors and state that are used by [NGRX](https://ngrx.io/).